andreaschiona/grav-dokerized/README.md

 docker-compose build
 ```

-And starting the container with
+And start the container with

 ```
 docker-compose up